jcalixte/rnrps/article/article.md

 #### Install CouchDb in React Native

 Easy!
-You only have to do a `yarn add pouchdb-react-native` and you're set!
+You only have to run `yarn add pouchdb-react-native` and you're set!

 #### PouchDb